 Reaching HOPE aspires to protect future generations through empowering today's families to end the cycle of violence and strive for a safe and peaceful community.

-When Ambra and Aubrey first met, they were working as therapists in a community mental health center.
-They thoroughly enjoyed the clients they had, but struggled with not being able to do the trauma work they had both been trained to do.
-When they branched out and founded Reaching HOPE, it was with the express intent to continue working with trauma survivors, and do that work in a way that both helped people heal and that felt rewarding and sustainable to the two of them.
+When we (Ambra Born and Aubrey Austin) first met, we were working as therapists in a community mental health center.
+We thoroughly enjoyed their clients, but struggled with not being able to do the trauma work we had been trained to do.
+When we branched out and founded Reaching HOPE, it was with the express intent to continue working with trauma survivors, and do that work in a way that helped people heal and that felt rewarding and sustainable to us.
 While that focus has not changed, our therapy approach and our ability to reach far beyond those initial goals has drastically expanded.

-When we first opened our doors, we were providing typical evidenced-based trauma therapy services focused on individual healing of children, adolescents and adults.
-Amongst our very first individual therapy clients were the "Miller" children, a 5-year-old brother and 7-year-old sister who had been sexually assaulted by a cousin.
+When we first opened our doors, we were providing typical evidence-based trauma therapy services focused on individual healing of children, adolescents and adults.
+Among our very first individual therapy clients were the "Miller" children, a 5-year-old brother and 7-year-old sister who had been sexually assaulted by a cousin.
 They were brought to their weekly appointments by their mother, Ms. Miller, who consistently agreed to practice recommended interventions at home with her children to help them heal, though she continued to struggle with follow through.
-As the weeks went on, she demonstrated tearfulness, panic and a sense of overwhelm--it was apparent that she was also in need of services.
-Once she began individual therapy and could talk openly, the complex layers of trauma existing underneath the surface for this family began to emerge.
+As the weeks went on, she cried, often panicky and a sense of overwhelmed--it was apparent that she too needed services.
+Once she began individual therapy and talked openly, complex layers of family trauma that existed underneath the surface began to emerge.
 We learned several important facts that gave new context for why this protective mother was so overwhelmed:

 Her partner was perpetrating domestic violence in the home against her.

 She had also been a victim of childhood sexual abuse by her grandfather.